ibelkebir/rds/README.md

 * RColorBrewer

 If these packages are not already installed, go to *Tools > Install Packages* and install the required packages.

+If all the required packages are downloaded, click *Run > Run All* in RStudio and the application will open in a seperate window.
+You can select *Open in browser* from the top menu in order to open the application in your default browser.

+On the landing page of the application, you can select which dataset to analyze from preset datasets and your own custom dataset.
+When uploading your dataset, make sure you include column headers and that they follow the format described on the landing page.